qri-io/website/content/blog/datasets_are_books.md

 Content drift is arguably the more insidious problem.
 It’s completely possible that by now someone has demolished my childhood home and replaced it with a different house.
 In this case the address is the same, but the content has *drifted*, taking on a different meaning since I last visited.
 In the data context, the cognitive and procedural overhead of confirming that data exists *and hasn’t changed* dissuades us from taking on the challenge in the first place.

-**These problems have balkanized theopen data landscape.** Because it’s not possible to build a sufficient reliable system that spans across locations and services, data providers have very little incentive to depend on each other.
+**These problems have balkanized the open data landscape.** Because it’s not possible to build a sufficient reliable system that spans across locations and services, data providers have very little incentive to depend on each other.

 So, what’s the alternative?